MohammedAlbalaawi/Laravel-Forum-TDD/README.md

 ## Tests progress..,

-Tests\Unit\ReplyTest
+   PASS  Tests\Unit\ReplyTest

   ✓ a reply has an owner

    PASS  Tests\Unit\ThreadTest

   ✓ a thread has replies<br/>
-  ✓ a thread has a creator
+  ✓ a thread has a creator<br/>
-  ✓ a thread can add a reply
+  ✓ a thread can add a reply<br/>
-  ✓ a thread belongs to a category
+  ✓ a thread belongs to a category<br/>
-  ✓ a thread can make a string path
+  ✓ a thread can make a string path<br/>

    PASS  Tests\Feature\CreateThreadsTest

-  ✓ guests cant create threads
+  ✓ guests cant create threads<br/>
-  ✓ guests cant see the create thread page
+  ✓ guests cant see the create thread page<br/>
-  ✓ an authenticated user can create new forum threads
+  ✓ an authenticated user can create new forum threads<br/>

    PASS  Tests\Feature\ParticipateInForumTest

-  ✓ un authenticated user cant participate in forum
+  ✓ un authenticated user cant participate in forum<br/>
-  ✓ an authenticated user can participate in forum
+  ✓ an authenticated user can participate in forum<br/>

    PASS  Tests\Feature\ThreadsTest

-  ✓ a user can view threads
+  ✓ a user can view threads<br/>
-  ✓ a user can view a single thread
+  ✓ a user can view a single thread<br/>
-  ✓ a user can view a reply associated with a thread
+  ✓ a user can view a reply associated with a thread<br/>

 ## License